NETWAYS/check-sar-perf/README.md

 provides a CheckCommand definition inside the [ITL](https://icinga.com/docs/icinga2/latest/doc/10-icinga-template-library/).

 You may need to tweak the profiles to be compatible with your version of sysstat.
-Please make modifications to the myOpts section.
+Please make modifications to the my_opts section.

 ### Requirements